Our newsletter will be published soon! Register here to receive it!

 COME-IN! will coordinate a multi-faceted network of museums, disability associations, academic representatives, training institutions and policy makers, that will jointly define an innovative strategic approach on how to promote the accessibility to museums - in order to make them more attractive for the public.

 Transnational high-level standards will be discussed and established and know-how transfer structured.
 The COME-IN! guidelines for organising an accessible collection/exhibition and the training handbook for museum operators will be elaborated and tested along its network.
 Pilot actions and training to operators will be performed and their results in terms of increased visibility studied.
 Based on the gained experience, an innovative promotional tool, the COME-IN! label for awarding museums complying with its accessibility standards, will be developed and initially conferred to the museums of the network.
 The COME-IN! label will be promoted at transnational, national and local level, in central Europe and beyond, thus guaranteeing its sustainability and transferability.

-COME-IN! consortium has elaborated a report on accessibility in Central Europe defining the basic principles of inclusion and accessibility criteria, best practices and legal framework for making small and medium museums accessible to all.
+COME-IN! consortium has elaborated a report on accessibility in Central Europe defining the basic principles of inclusion and accessibility criteria, best practices and legal framework for making museums accessible to all.
 The criteria are based on a "service chain" enabling everyone to access museum exhibitions and services.
 Check the document in the "publications" section!

 LP - CENTRAL EUROPEAN INITIATIVE EXECUTIVE SECRETARIAT, TRIESTE - ITALY